 Electrolytes are also an important part of your cat’s daily requirements.
-These are minerals in your cat’s blood which allow your cells to generate energy plus perform many other important functions.
+These are minerals in your cat’s blood that allow your cells to generate energy plus perform many other important functions.
 Electrolytes include:

 Imbalances may occur either due to increased or decreased electrolytes and are known as hyper (elevated) or hypo (decreased).

-Electrolyte imbalances can occur for a number of reasons, dehydration, kidney disease, pancreatitis, poisoning, vomiting, diarrhea, urinary obstruction (which causes uremic poisoning), burns, nutritional deficiency, vitamin D deficiency, vitamin D toxicity, hyperparathyroidism, hypoparathyroidism.
+Electrolyte imbalances can occur for several reasons, dehydration, kidney disease, pancreatitis, poisoning, vomiting, diarrhea, urinary obstruction (which causes uremic poisoning), burns, nutritional deficiency, vitamin D deficiency, vitamin D toxicity, hyperparathyroidism, hypoparathyroidism.

 What conditions does fluid therapy treat?

 Fluid therapy must be tailored to each individual cat and will be continually re-evaluated.
 The choice of fluid has many factors which include the underlying disease, the severity of symptoms, size and weight of the cat, the volume required, the rate of administration, where the fluid needs to go (intracellular or extracellular), the cat’s acid-base, electrolyte abnormalities.